 These have a glycemic index of 38.
 A versatile fruit, it can be poached, baked, or eaten as is.
 The healthiest option would be to eat them with their peel on as the amount of vitamins and minerals is highest under the skin.

 Oranges have a glycemic index of 40.
-Apart from providing a boost of vitamin C, oranges offer a good dose of fiber.
-Many people choose to have orange juice which isn’t a healthy alternative as the juice has all the calories minus the fiber.
+Apart from providing a boost of vitamin C, oranges offer a good dose of fibre.
+Many people choose to have orange juice which isn’t a healthy alternative as the juice has all the calories minus the fibre.

 Succulent and juicy, what is there not to love about peaches?
 With a glycemic index of 45, they are a good option for people with diabetes.
 Rich in essential vitamins, minerals, and antioxidants, peaches offer a delicious alternative to a calorie-laden dessert.